magomimmo/modern-cljs/doc/tutorial-11.md

 >
 > * get the values of email and password
 > * if one of the two is empty, prevent the form action form being
->   fired, and raise the alert window asking the user to compile the
+>   fired, raise the alert window asking the user to compile the
->   email and the password;
+>   email and the password and return the control to the form;
 > * otherwise return `true` to pass the controll to the `default`
->   action.
+>   action of the form.

 One last code modification in the `init` function and we're done.